Author has written 4 stories for Naruto, and Jak and Daxter.

 RIP Alan Rickman 02/21/1946 - 01/14/2016

-Minerva McGonagall: There are two moments throughout the whole series where Harry needs her the most, and she lets him down.
+Minerva McGonagall: There are two moments throughout the whole series where Harry needs her the most, and she fails him completely.
 In Year 1 when Harry went to her about his concerns for the Stone and in Year 5 when it came to Umbridge.
 Also she seems completely incapable of thinking for herself.
 She's also a loyal Dumbledore fan and GOF proves it: "Dumbledore, you know perfectly well you did not made a mistake!
 Really, what nonsense!
-Harry could not have crossed the line himself, and as Professor Dumbledore believes he that he did not persuade an older student to do it for him, I'm sure that should be good enough for everybody else!"
+Harry could not have crossed the line himself, and as Professor Dumbledore believes that he did not persuade an older student to do it for him, I'm sure that should be good enough for everybody else!"
 Really?
-So because Dumbledore said so, two Ministry officials, two Professors, three other students (two of which are not his students) and two Headmasters are suppose to believe him?
+So because Dumbledore said so, two Ministry officials, two Professors, three other students (two of which are not his students) and two foreign Headmasters are suppose to believe him?

 Hermione Granger: I like Hermione, I really do.
 But there are a few things she does that bug me.

-Year 3, she goes behind Harry's back to talk to McGonagall about the Firebolt.
+Year 3: She goes behind Harry's back to talk to McGonagall about the Firebolt.
 I understand that she was concerned for Harry, but would it have killed her to talk to him instead of going behind his back?
 I know she meant well, but it bugs me.
 I'm sure that Harry would have taken her concerns seriously and would have approached McGonagall himself, if only Hermione had taken the time to talk to him about her concerns.

 Year 5: In regards to the DA, Harry doesn't want to teach at first.
-When he warms up to the idea, it is only became he thinks it will be Ron and Hermione only.
+When he warms up to the idea, it is only became he thinks it will be just Ron and Hermione.
 Only to realize that Hermione has again gone behind his back and spoke to other people about it - people Harry realizes are only there for one reason: to hear about Diggory's death.
 To me it seems as if Hermione didn't take Harry's opinion or feelings into consideration.

 Year 6: She completely ignores Harry's concerns in regards to Draco and he is in the end proven right.
 She becomes impossible to deal with when the potions textbook is mentioned and spends her time pining over Ron, a guy that, aside from one real hint towards a relationship in fourth year, she appears to have a love-hate friendship type relationship with throughout the series.

 I like Hermione.
-She is one of Harry's most loyal supports and friend, but it disappoints me that book 6 nearly ruined her for me.
+She is one of Harry's most loyal supporters and friend, but it disappoints me that book 6 nearly ruined her for me.
 As such, good or bad, I don't mind.
 Hermione does what she does for Harry because she thinks it's for the best and she does it with good intentions, but you have to remember that the road to hell is paved with good intentions.

 Sirius Black: I love Sirius, I'm just not entirely sure what his purpose was suppose to be aside from having his reputation shredded (along side of James' and Remus's) in an attempt to make Snape look good.
 By the time Sirius comes in, we already know that the Ministry is made up of the finest idiots the Wizarding World has to offer.
-He was suppose to provide a safe haven for Harry, something that failed to happen.
-The amount of time Harry spend with Sirius doesn't establish as deep a bond as Rowling wanted us to believe: throughout POA Harry believe Sirius is murderer and only really gets his side of the story near the end, where he is then rushing to try to save an innocent man from the Ministry's stupidity, a few stolen meetings in GOF and a few weeks in OotP, weeks that are not spent alone between the two of them in order to get to know each other, but rather they are sharing those weeks with the Order and the Weasleys.
+He was suppose to provide a safe haven for Harry, something that he failed to do.
+The amount of time Harry spend with Sirius doesn't establish as deep a bond as Rowling wanted us to believe: throughout POA Harry believes Sirius is a murderer and only really gets his side of the story near the end, where he is then rushing to try to save an innocent man from the Ministry's stupidity, a few stolen meetings in GOF and a few weeks in OotP, weeks that are not spent alone between the two of them in order to get to know each other, but rather they are sharing those weeks with the Order and the Weasleys.
 Not exactly a bonding environment.